litec-lectures/litec-workspace/README.md

 ## 3 Setup

-> :warning: If at any time during the setup process chocolatey informs you that  a package is already installed, then perform an UPGRADE instead of an install: `choco upgrade <software-package> -y`
+> :warning: If parts of the below mentioned software packages are already installed (check for example with `winget upgrade`), then use the command `winget upgrade <package-Id>` instead of  `winget install <package-Id>`.

 0. Check if your Window 10 Version is 20H2 or newer - if not perform a [Windows update](https://support.microsoft.com/en-us/windows/update-windows-3c5ae7fc-9fb6-9af1-1984-b5e0412c556a).
-1. Now start with [Chocolatey setup](./setup/00_ChocoInstall.md) - the installation guide for the package manager.
-   - It also contains information about the base packages everyone needs (e.g. Typora and vscode).
+1. Now start with [Basic Setup](./setup/00_BasicToolsSetup.md) - it contains information about the base packages everyone needs (e.g. a markdown editor and vscode).
 2. After that it depends on the grade you are in:
    - **2nd grade students** - perform all steps of the following documents:
      - [Git and GitHub setup](./setup/01_GitSetup.md)